Approved by the FDA, Latisse® (bimatoprost) is an effective treatment that can help you grow longer, thicker and darker eyelashes.

 Follow the instructions provided with Latisse to apply it properly.
 It’s important that you only use the sterile applicators provided with Latisse to apply the liquid solution.
 Do not reuse applicators or apply Latisse using an eyeliner brush or other non-sterile equipment.

-Our Latisse 101 guide also explains how to apply Latisse, with information on how you can make sure the application process is clean, hygienic and safe.
-If you believe you’ve developed an eye infection after using Latisse, contact your doctor as soon as possible.
+Our Latisse 101 guide explains how to apply Latisse, with information on how you can make sure the application process is clean, hygienic and safe.
+If you believe you’ve developed an eye infection after using Latisse, contact your healthcare provider as soon as possible.

 Latisse can also cause certain less common side effects.
 Of these, the most worrying is the risk of your isis (the colored part of your eye) permanently taking on a darker color.
 This occurs in a tiny percentage of Latisse users, as we’ve explained below.